Michael Levy, Baron Levy: Early life

+Career

-Music career
+Music industry

 Levy qualified as a Chartered Accountant in 1966 (ACA then FCA) and set up a professional accountancy practice.

-The practice attracted a great number of clients in the music and entertainment industry and Levy became a specialist in international copyright and licence.
+The practice attracted a great number of clients in the music and entertainment industry, and Levy became a specialist in international copyright and licence.
 Amongst the clients were the Foundations, Vanity Fair, Roger Greenaway, Barry Mason and many other successful producers and artists.

 Levy founded Magnet Records with Peter Shelley in 1973.
-This became one of the most successful independent labels of its day and at one stage had 10% of the British singles market with four singles in the top ten.

-The successful artists on the label included Adrian Baker, Alvin Stardust, Chris Rea, Bad Manners, Darts, Susan Cadogan, Silver Convention and Guys 'n' Dolls.
+This became one of the most successful independent labels of its day and, at one stage, had 10% of the British singles market with four singles in the top ten of the UK Singles Chart.
+The successful artists on the label included Alvin Stardust, Adrian Baker, Chris Rea, Bad Manners, Darts, Susan Cadogan, Silver Convention and Guys 'n' Dolls.
 Levy sold Magnet Records to Warner Brothers in 1988 for £10m.

 Guitarist Chris Rea said of Levy, "He is extremely tough, one of the hardest bastards I have ever met, but I would leave my children with him rather than anyone else."
 The music producer Pete Waterman described him as "the greatest salesman I have ever met.
 He would be able to sell sand to the Arabs."

 After Magnet was sold, Levy set up M&G Records with backing from Polygram.
-M&G Records was so named as it was the initials of Michael and his wife Gilda, and featured acts such as Zoe who had a top five hit with "Sunshine on a Rainy Day" and Pele who had success with "Fair blows the wind for France".
-Polygram were then bought out and the company was eventually sold to Bertelsmann (BMG) in 1997.
+M&G Records was so named as it was the initials of Michael and his wife Gilda, and featured acts such as Zoe who had a top five hit with "Sunshine on a Rainy Day" and Pele who had success with "Fair Blows the Wind for France".
+Polygram were then bought out, and the company was eventually sold to Bertelsmann (BMG) in 1997.